 Having to count on his fingers for everything was slowing my son down and tiring his brain!
 Especially when we were learning new concepts like how to carry numbers from the ones to tens place with Masterbooks level 2.

-That’s why I jumped on this book.
+That’s why I love it Kate Snow’s 6 week addition fact tune up.
 It’s cheap, and I didn’t have to commit to a full year curriculum, or even switch my curriculum!